inTestiGator/pytest-blame/README.md

 ## Additional Features

-Read commits on GitHub and print out information since the most recent commit that passed test case
+Read commits on GitHub and print out information since the most recent commit that passed test case.